aaron-lebo/xjs/README.md

 Well, uh, guess that's about it.

 You can now [configure Webpack](https://webpack.github.io/docs/configuration.html) to do useful things like watching for file changes or hot-code reloading jst or xjs.
 That's pretty cool, right?

+### the future

+React support.
+Use @typespec for gradual typing via Flow typing?
+There's lots of possibilities.
+Contributions appreciated.